 One of the applicable conditions of DMVR and BDOF is that luminance coefficients and offsets for weighted prediction do not exist for both L0 and L1 reference indexes.
 However, when any luminance coefficient does not exist and some chroma coefficients exist, the applicable conditions of DMVR and BDOF are claimed to be not clear.
 It is asserted that there are bugs of both text and software.
 In this contribution, add a condition that chroma coefficients and offsets for weighted prediction do not exist for both L0 and L1 reference indexes.
 The changes are to add only one line to the applicable condition of both DMVR and BDOF.
 There is no change of experimental results on CTC.
 There were negligible differences for fade sequences when WeightedPredB on VTM-7.0 is set to 1.
 If the chroma weighted prediction is not constrained, the bugs of text and software should be fixed.

 In the current design, DMVR is applicable only if luma WP is not applied.
 However, chroma WP would be disabled for a DMVR block even it is indicated to do so.
-It is claimed to be a bug by the proponent.
+It is claimed to be a bug by the proponent and confirmed by other experts.
+The problem is reported to be only in the spec.
+VTM SW does not have the bug.

+Solution 2 proposes to enable DMVR and BDOF only when both luma WP and chroma WP are not applicable to a coding unit.

+No performance impact for solution 2.

+Recommendation: adopt solution 2.